HashimAbbasii/Dynammic-Query-Routing-Urdu-ILS/README.md

 > We tested C = 0.01 to 1000 (6 orders of magnitude).
 Accuracy range across all values = **only 0.54%**.
 The model is highly robust to parameter choice.

 **Q: No external validation was done?**
 > We tested 50 completely unseen Urdu queries across 5 new topics never seen during training.
 Result: **100% accuracy, 99.27% average confidence**.
+These were author-created, not independently labeled — a larger, independently-labeled external set is planned as follow-up work.

+**Q: Isn't `is_long_by_static` just feeding the old static rule into the "dynamic" classifier?**
+> Yes, it's one of the 8 input features, and that's a fair concern.
+Feature ablation shows it isn't what's driving the result, though: removing it entirely, or using only non-length semantic features (no length signal at all), both still achieve 100% CV accuracy.
+Task separability — not this feature — explains the accuracy.

+**Q: Doesn't `06_dynamic_classifier.ipynb` show a 40-query dataset, not 369?**
+> That 40-query set is an inline demo used to illustrate the pipeline early in the notebook.
+The actual final model is trained on the full 369-query set in `data/training_queries_real.py`, independently re-validated up to 548 queries.

+**Q: Are the Gemini/GPT-3.5/Claude comparison numbers real?**
+> Only the GPT-4 row was benchmarked directly.
+The Gemini/GPT-3.5/Claude figures are illustrative estimates based on typical published model behavior, not live API calls — this is now labeled explicitly in the [LLM Comparison](#-llm-comparison) table, and live benchmarking is planned before final submission.

 ---